shanecoen/code-institute-portfolio-2/README.md

 #### Quiz Rules:

-This can be found on the main quiz hompage and can be viewed instanstly upon loading.
+This can be found on the main quiz homepage and can be viewed instantly upon loading.
 It gives the user a quick rundown of how the quiz functions and what the user can expect once they begin the quiz.

 <br>